Seeed-Studio/wiki-documents/docs/Coral-Mini-PCIe-Accelerator-x86.md

 The Edge TPU is a small ASIC designed by Google that provides high performance ML inferencing with low power requirements: it's capable of performing 4 trillion operations (tera-operations) per second (TOPS), using 0.5 watts for each TOPS (2 TOPS per watt).
 For example, it can execute state-of-the-art mobile vision models such as MobileNet v2 at almost 400 FPS, in a power efficient manner.
 This on-device processing reduces latency, increases data privacy, and removes the need for constant high-bandwidth connectivity.

-The M.2 Accelerator is a dual-key M.2 card (either A+E or B+M keys), designed to fit any compatible M.2 slot.
+The M.2 Accelerator is a dual-key M.2 card ( B+M keys), designed to fit any compatible M.2 slot.
 This form-factor enables easy integration into ARM and x86 platforms so you can add local ML acceleration to products such as embedded platforms, mini-PCs, and industrial gateways.

 [![enter image description here](https://files.seeedstudio.com/wiki/Seeed-WiKi/docs/images/get_one_now.png)](https://www.seeedstudio.com/Coral-M-2-Accelerator-B-M-key-p-4411.html)